Kihumba/private-/Phase-C/Swift-iOS-Learning-Outcomes/Curriculum/10 - Storyboards Scenes and Segues/README.md

 # Outcome 10 - Storyboards, Scenes and Segues
 ## Skill Description

-The Fellow will be able to transition from on Scene to another in a Storyboard by attaching Segues to controls in View Controllers(containers) without coding.
+A person with this skill can transition from one Scene to another in a Storyboard by attaching Segues to controls in View Controllers(containers) without coding.

 ## Output

-After attaining this skill, and as a demonstration of it, I will create the following:

-1. An iOS Project containing a Storyboard, and View Controllers (at least 2 abstractions of the View Controller).
+Create an iOS Project containing a Storyboard, and View Controllers (at least 2 abstractions of the View Controller).
-2. An iOS Project with controls attached to Segues to move between Scenes.
-3. A **Checkpoint 3** project submission meeting all the required specifications.

 ## Objectives
 ### Knowledge